takuti/takuti.me/_content/en/note/product-management-and-bullshit-job.md

 lang: en
 title: Hi Product Managers, Are You Creating Products That *You* Love?
 lastmod: '2022-08-06'
-keywords: [product, job, customers, love, manager, passion, strong, communication, execution, products]
+keywords: [product, you, job, customers, love, manager, passion, strong, execution, communication]
-recommendations: [/note/ethical-product-developer/, /note/internet-for-the-people/,
+recommendations: [/note/ethical-product-developer/, /note/foundations-of-humane-technology/,
-  /note/td-to-amazon/]
+  /note/internet-for-the-people/]
 ---

 Otherwise, I have a feeling that the job of product management is likely to be a [bullshit job](https://en.wikipedia.org/wiki/Bullshit_Jobs).